John N. Schumacher

-John "Jack" Norbert Schumacher (born June 17, 1927 – May 14, 2014) was a Filipino Jesuit historian and educator known for his work exploring the Catholic clergy's role in the 1896 Philippine revolution in Revolutionary Clergy: The Filipino Clergy and the Nationalist Movement, 1850–1903, first published in 1981.
+John "Jack" Norbert Schumacher, SJ (June 17, 1927 – May 14, 2014) was an American-born Filipino Jesuit historian and educator known for his work exploring the Catholic clergy's role in the 1896 Philippine revolution in Revolutionary Clergy: The Filipino Clergy and the Nationalist Movement, 1850–1903, first published in 1981.

 Schumacher was born in Buffalo, New York.
 He became a naturalized Filipino citizen in 1977.

 His body of work includes The Propaganda Movement, 1880–1895: The Creation of a Filipino Consciousness, the Making of the Revolution (1973); Making of a Nation: Essays on Nineteenth-Century Nationalism (1991); Father Jose Burgos: A Documentary History (1999); and Growth and Decline: Essays on Philippine Church History (2009).

 Schumacher served as editor-in-chief of the Philippine Studies journal from 1975 to 1978.